gbishop/bake/README.md

-# Baking formulas with linear programming
+# Baking formulas with relations

 This is a hack.
 I wrote it because I was sick of fooling with spreadsheets.
 Programming is more fun than spreadsheets!